cooscoos/Hoive/README.md

 ### Tidy up

-Always -
+Always.
+Once everything is working I want to make this as efficient as it can be.

 #### morphops.rs, board.rs, game.rs

-* Functions are using a variety of vectors, HashSets, HashMaps, BTrees and sorting.
+Functions are using a variety of vectors, HashSets, HashMaps, BTrees and sorting.
 Can we use and stick to one if converting between these is inefficient?
 Need to read up on memory usage.

 #### board.rs
 * modularise, maybe branch the rules out to another module
 * make methods compatible with non 3-coordinate systems

+#### tests

+Writing a test that does a conversion from X co-ord to cube successfully should be enough to show that the game can run in that new co-ordinate system

 ### Ant (and the ant squeeze rule)